NREL/T3CO/README.md

 After creating the environment, navigate to the parent directory containing the T3CO repository e.g. `cd github/T3CO/` and run:

-    pip install .
+    pip install -e .

 from within the t3co python environment you created.

-This will install t3co with minimal dependencies such that t3co files can be editable.
+This will install T3CO with minimal dependencies such that t3co files can be editable.
 Developers will find the `-e` option handy since t3co will be installed in place from the installation location, and any updates will be propagated each time t3co is freshly imported.

-to be compatible with the current code in T3CO.

 ## Demo
 **Using the [T3CO Config](https://github.com/NREL/T3CO/blob/c3df6421033cef7d35b7d7cd575ab94e85fcd9a9/t3co/resources/T3COConfig.csv) file**